mikezs/AoC-2021/README.md

 ### Day 8
 First part was easy to write out, but the second part was a really good logic problem that required lots of thinking.
 I modelled it with Sets of characters so I didn't have to worry about ordering and I could quickly produce the logic.
 Happy with my solution first time.
 Don't think I need to refactor it at all!

+Edit: *Narrator:* He went back and refactored it.